-- (1) South African Local Content requirements will apply per bouquet and not per channel approach for any new digital broadcast service licensees and incentive channels. - (2) Broadcasters must obtain genre points only for one category of genre. - (3) Licensees must submit audited monitoring reports. - (4) Submission of false, misleading or inaccurate information will be dealt with according to Section 17 H of the ICASA Act.
+- (1) Local Television Content requirements will apply per bouquet and not per channel. - (2) Broadcasters shall obtain genre points only for one category of genre. - (3) Licensees must submit audited monitoring reports. - (4) Submission of false, misleading or inaccurate information will be dealt with according to Section 17 H of the ICASA Act.